 \subsubsection{Flowing an edge.}

-To gain further insight into the time needed to flow a loop from the \v{C}ech to the Delaunay--\v{C}ech complex, we present statistics for collapsing a random edges in a variety of settings.
+To gain further insight into the time needed to flow a cycle from the \v{C}ech to the Delaunay--\v{C}ech complex, we present statistics for collapsing a random edges in a variety of settings.
 The edges are constructed from $100, 1000, 10000$ points chosen along the unit circle with added Gaussian noise, and from $100, 1000, 10000$ points chosen uniformly in $[0,1)^2$.

 For each data set, we pick two points at random and monitor the effort it takes to flow this edge from the \v{C}ech complex to the Delaunay--\v{C}ech complex.
-Specifically, we iterate the function {\sc Phi} on each edge individually until the result stabilizes.
-The statistics in Table \ref{tbl:edgeflow} shows how many times {\sc Phi} is iterated and how many points are tested inside each call to the function {\sc Grad}.
+Specifically, we iterate $\Phi$ on each edge individually until the result stabilizes.
+The statistics in Table \ref{tbl:edgeflow} shows how many times $\Phi$ is iterated and how many points are tested inside each call to compute the discrete gradient.
 The statistics for the circle and the square are similar, with consistently larger numbers when we pick the edges in the square.